- Full immersion into rural and cultural Cambodia

 ItinerarySiem Reap to Phnom Penh:

-From Kirirom we roll along through relatively unpopulated countryside as we make our way to Kampot, the home of the famous Kampot peppercorn.
+Cycling through relatively unpopulated countryside as we make our way towards the coast.
+75km.
+GuesthouseDAY 10:

 *Please note that your cycle tour DOES NOT include a tour of the Angkor temples.
 We do enter the Angkor Heritage Park and cycle past some of the main Angkor temples as we leave Siem Reap.
 If you are interested in a more in-depth tour of these ancient temples then we advise taking a guided day tour prior to your cycle tour.